 Lastly, when building your home or renovating – consider heating costs

-The other time you have a lot of opportunity to save when it comes to heating is when you’re first building or renovating a house.
+The other time you have a lot of opportunities to save when it comes to heating is when you’re first building or renovating a house.
 Several options that are cheaper to run but initially expensive to install, are easier to achieve when you’re building.
 These include in-slab heating, central heating and even hydronic heating.
 I live in a cold climate, heating is a necessity and investing in an effective system that runs for a relatively low cost is a sensible financial decision.

 Every little aspect above adds up when it comes to saving money on heating, so give them a go and implement them holistically to see whether you can reduce your heating bills this winter.